in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 Common Signs of Lingering Inflammation or Stalled Recovery

-People experiencing recovery stalls often report combinations such as:
+People experiencing prolonged recovery often report combinations of:

 • Ongoing fatigue or weakness